ivanlourencogomes/odsc-east-2025-ivan-gomes/readme.md

-# ✅ Requirements to Attend the AI + Local Agent Talk
+# ✅ Requirements to Attend the Talk

 Welcome!
 To get the most out of this talk and actively follow along with demos and hands-on projects, please make sure to complete the following setup **before the session**.